Wareham, Massachusetts: Health Care

 Tobey Hospital was funded by a bequest from the estate of Alice Tobey Jones.
 The hospital was opened in 1940 and includes a surgical wing and intensive care unit.
 In 2019, the town approved an expansion of the hospital, which resulted in the demolition of the historic Tobey Homestead.

 Sports

 Boston Red Sox All-Star Mo Vaughn played for the Wareham Gatemen in 1987 and 1988.

 Wareham is home to the Wareham Gatemen, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
-The team plays its home games at Clem Spillane Field, and has featured dozens of players who went on to careers in Major League Baseball, such as Mo Vaughn, Lance Berkman, and Kyle Schwarber.
+The team plays its home games at Clem Spillane Field, and has featured dozens of players who went on to careers in Major League Baseball, such as Mo Vaughn, Lance Berkman, Kyle Schwarber, and Paul Skenes.

 Wareham has many town youth sports as well, including Wareham Little League, Wareham JBA, Gateway Babe Ruth, Pop Warner Wareham Tigers, Wareham Girls Softball (WGSA), and more.